Tyron-Barnard/YouTube-Clone-/README.md

 - **Homepage:** Mimics YouTube's main page, displaying recommended videos and the user's subscription feed.
 - **Video Playback:** Allows users to play videos with standard playback controls.
-- **Search Functionality:** Enables users to search for videos and channels.
 - **Responsive Design:** Ensures a seamless experience across various devices and screen sizes.

 ## Technologies Used